monk-io/docs/docs/about/support.md

 ## Get Help

-Join [Monk at Discord](https://discord.gg/WxDzaKe) to get real-time support or to discuss all things Monk.
+Join [MonkOS at Discord](https://discord.gg/WxDzaKe) to get real-time support or to discuss all things Monk.

 Or send us an email at <hello@monk.io>.
 We do read those.